mguarin0/LearningToProtectCommunicationsWithAdversarialNeuralCryptography/README.md

 <figcaption> Figure 3: Alice Bob Total Error </figcaption>
 </figure>

 In the figure above it can be observed that Alice and Bob's total training error is improved throughout the training process.
-These findings were consistent with the results published in the original paper Adbadi, et al. [1](https://arxiv.org/pdf/1610.06918.pdf).
+These findings were consistent with the results published in the original paper Adbadi, et al. [[1]](https://arxiv.org/pdf/1610.06918.pdf).

 ## Limitations of the Mix and Transform Architecture
-The symmetric cryptosystem proposed by Adbadi, et al. [1](https://arxiv.org/pdf/1610.06918.pdf) shows very promising results for encrypting plaintext messages that are represented in binary.
-There are several implementation details that prevent this system from having practical application.
-Working on binary encoded plaintext if the reconstructed plaintext has any bit that is not properly reconstructed it could result in a non valid binary string.
+The symmetric cryptosystem proposed by Adbadi, et al. [[1]](https://arxiv.org/pdf/1610.06918.pdf) shows very promising results for encrypting binary encoded plaintext messages; however, here are several implementation details that prevent this system from having practical application.
+Working on binary encoded plaintext messages is problematic because if the reconstructed plaintext has any bit that is not properly reconstructed it could result in a non valid binary string or could completely change the meaning of the original message.
 In the rehelm of deep learning working with bits does not provide the same computational advantage that it does with classic encryption algorithms.
 The neural networks proposed in this system could therefore operate over tokenized plaintext rather than binary encoded plaintext with the same computational complexity.
-In future work to improve the practical application of a deep learning based symmetric cryptosystem could operate over tokenized plain text or even better word embeddings.
+In future work to improve the practical application of a deep learning based symmetric cryptosystem input to the system could be tokenized plaintext or word embedded vectors.

 ## References
 1) Martin Abadi, David G. Andersen.
 [Learning To Protect Communications With Generative Adversarial Neural Networks](https://arxiv.org/pdf/1610.06918.pdf). arXiv:1610.06918, October 2016.